mathigon/textbooks/content/fractals/content.md

 happens.
 The circle transforms into a highly complex, fractal shape.

 {div(slot="legend")} When [`c = –0.54 + 0.5i`](action:animate(-0.54,0.5)), the
-shape divides into infinity many tiny elements arranged in spirals.
+shape divides into infinitely many tiny elements arranged in spirals.

 ::: div(slot="legend")
 In some cases, the sequence doesn’t converge to a _single point_ – instead it reaches a cycle of multiple points, like a triangle.
 These cycles are called __orbits__.

-Points that are coloured blue mean that the corresponding sequence converges or has an orbit, which means that it is always __bounded__ by some limit.
-Points that are left white mean that the corresponding sequence __diverges__: it eventually blows up to infinity.
+Points that are coloured blue mean that the corresponding sequence either converges or has an orbit (we say that it is __bounded__).
+Points that are left white mean the corresponding sequence __diverges__: it is not bounded, and eventually blows up to infinity.
 :::